-The ice plant is a vegetable that comes from South Africa.
+The ice plant, or ice vegetable, is a vegetable that comes from South Africa.
 It has a “frosty” look (hence the name), is super hardy, and keeps its crunchy texture, even when cooked or heated.
 It’s great for stir fries, or for dishes where you want some added greens or texture.
 It has a fresh, water-rich, salty, slightly lemony flavor.

 6. Indian Almond Fruit

 Indian Almond Fruit is also known as Terminalia catappa.
 It grows in tropical locations and is native to Asia, Australia, the Pacific and Madagascar.
 This fresh fruit turns red and green when they are ripe, and the seeds of the fruit have a nutty taste — similar to almonds or hazelnuts.
+It is rich in minerals and helps with the body’s metabolic processes.
 The oil from the seeds can be used for cooking or even to make soap.